Reduce Psychological Distress Levels of Prison Inmates with Yoga

 Contemplative practices are well suited to the prison environment.
 Mindfulness training teaches skills that may be very important for prisoners.
 In particular, it puts the practitioner in touch with their own bodies and feelings.
 It improves present moment awareness and helps to overcome rumination about the past and negative thinking about the future.
 It’s been shown to be useful in the treatment of the effects of trauma and attention deficit disorder.
 It also relieves stress and improves overall health and well-being.
 Finally, mindfulness training has been shown to be effective in treating depression, anxiety, and anger.
 It has also been shown to help overcome trauma in male prisoners.

 Yoga practice, because of its mindfulness plus physical exercise characteristics, would seem to be ideal for the needs of an incarcerated population.
 Indeed, it has been shown to be beneficial for prisoners.
-In today’s Research News article “Yoga in Correctional Settings: A Randomized Controlled Study.”
-(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5650609/ ), Kerekes and colleagues recruited male and female prisoners in Sweden and randomly assigned them to either 10-weeks of yoga practice or a wait-list control.
-Yoga training occurred for 90 minutes once a week for 10 weeks.
-Control participants were encouraged to engage in another physical activity for 90 minutes once a week.
-At the end of the 10 weeks, the control participants practiced yoga for ten weeks.
-The prisoners were measured before and after training for perceived stress, prison aggression, positive and negative emotions, sleep quality, and psychiatric symptoms.
-They were also asked to perform a continuous performance task that measures attention, impulsivity, and vigilance.
+In today’s Research News article “Yoga Practice Reduces the Psychological Distress Levels of Prison Inmates.”
+(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6129942/ ), Sfendla and colleagues recruited adult male and female prison inmates and randomly assigned them to either engage in 10 weeks, once a week for 90 minutes, of hatha yoga practice or free choice exercise, including gym, walking, basketball, or football.
+They were measured before and after training for anxiety, depression, interpersonal sensitivity, hostility, obsessive-compulsive, psychoticism, paranoid ideation, phobic anxiety, and somatization.

 CMCS – Center for Mindfulness and Contemplative Studies